18F/afrs-pa/timeline.md

 # Timeline

-Here are key dates related to Air Force Recruiting Information Support System-Total Force (AFRISS-TF):
+Here are key dates related to Air Force Recruiting Information Support System-Total Force (AFRISS-TF) leading up to this path analysis:

-**2018**
- - 18F Path Analysis begins

 **2016**
- - Continuous Process Improvement (CPI) event held to eliminnate 100 pieces of paper per recruit going to basic training (i.e. "eliminate the manila folder")
+ - Continuous Process Improvement (CPI) event held to eliminate 100 pieces of paper per recruit going to basic training (i.e. "eliminate the manila folder")

 **2015**
  - Start of new sustainment contractor, DTSI, with Dulcian retained as subcontractor for development